 Kroger is leading the industry with our offerings of antibiotic free meats.
 In addition to several national brands, our Simple Truth™ line of chicken, beef and pork is available in stores and is entirely antibiotic free.

 As our customer base has been moving to cage-free at an increasing rate, Kroger's goal is to transition to a 100% cage-free egg supply chain by 2025.
+Currently about 18% of our eggs sold are cage-free.
 Kroger's family of stores is committed to working with our suppliers during this transition in a way that ensures eggs are readily available, safely produced, and affordably priced for all of our customers.